lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 The most celebrated conjectures in mathematics appear to be universal formulas, which means they are — even to an intuitionist — negated existentials.

 One way for an intuitionist to comprehend classical reasoning is to say that it simply identifies the two statements $\neg\neg P$ and $P$, so the language of classical logic is slightly less precise.
-Then the critical question is how often that matters.
+Then the critical question is how often that precision matters.
 And remember what we gain through classical logic:

 * powerful automatic proof procedures